From Pena Palace to the Moorish Castle, it's easy to see why Sintra, Portugal ranks with the most wondrous historic cities on Earth.

-Sintra, Portugal is a three-dimensional anthology of architectural pleasure on the Atlantic coast.
-Considered a royal sanctuary, its lush terrain is peppered with pastel palaces.
-UNESCO declared it a World Heritage site in 1995.
+Sintra, Portugal is a three-dimensional anthology of architectural pleasure.
+Considered a royal sanctuary, its lush terrain is peppered with pastel palaces and intricate stone carvings.
+It's no wonder why UNESCO declared it a World Heritage site in 1995.

-The architectural and historical attractions in Sintra are abundant.
-They include a municipal building completed in 1154, and the royal palace.
-Perhaps most well known, the Quinta da Regaleira with its enigmatic history involving secret societies.
+The attractions in Sintra are abundant.
+They include the historical municipal building completed in 1154, and the mysterious Quinta da Regaleira that boasts an enigmatic past involving secret societies.

-Anywhere else, architectural specimens like these are showstoppers.
+Anywhere else, architectural specimens like these would be showstoppers.
 But in Sintra — a half-hour drive from the capital city of Lisbon — they are just the opening acts.
-Arguably, the three most impressive sites are the Pena National Palace, the Islamic castle, and the Monserrate estate.
+Arguably, the three most impressive sites are the Pena National Palace, the Moorish Castle, and the Monserrate Estate.

 Sintra, Portugal: The Palace Of Pena

 This spectacular building rises from the foggy hills just beyond Sintra city limits.
-It looks like it's pieced together from several different castles, because of the different colors and styles.
-As was tradition, builders began construction on the palace after an apparition of the Virgin Mary appeared on site.
+It almost looks like it's pieced together from several different castles because of all the different colors and styles.
+As was tradition, builders began construction on the palace after an apparition of the Virgin Mary reportedly appeared on site.

-King Manuel I ordered the palace become a monastery.
-He subsequently donated it to the Order of Saint Jerome.
-For hundreds of years, Pena Palace was a quiet place for meditation.
-It housed a maximum of eighteen monks at a time.
+A pilgrimage site since the Middle Ages, King Manuel I ordered for the space to become a monastery in the early 1500s.
+For years, Pena Palace was just a quiet place for meditation.
+It housed a maximum of 18 monks at a time.

-The site received its colorful makeover in the mid-1800s.
-King Ferdinand and Queen Maria II decided to make it into a lovely summer retreat.
-He acquired the monastery, the surrounding lands, and also the Castle of the Moors that was nearby.
+But the site received a colorful makeover in the mid-1800s.
+King Ferdinand II and Queen Maria II decided to transform it into a lovely summer retreat.
+They acquired the monastery, the surrounding lands, and also the Castle of the Moors that was nearby.

-The result of his renovation was a unique architectural mash-up of Islamic, Gothic, and neo-Renaissance styles.
-Domes, parapets and vaulted arches are arranged in dazzling juxtaposition.
+The result of this renovation was a unique architectural mash-up of Islamic, Gothic, and neo-Renaissance styles.
+Domes, parapets, and vaulted arches were arranged in dazzling juxtaposition.
 Ferdinand apparently wanted it to look like an opera.

-It consists of foundations, enveloping walls and gateways, plus the restored convent, cloister, and clock tower.
-The interiors decorated in the cathédrale style, and are no less opulent than the other parts of the castle.
+It consists of foundations, enveloping walls, and gateways, plus the restored convent, cloister, and clock tower.
+The interiors are decorated in the cathédrale style, and are no less opulent than the other parts of the castle.

-The royal family fled during the Revolution of 1910, and so Pena palace and the grounds fell into disrepair.
+The royal family fled during the Revolution of 1910, and so the palace and grounds fell into disrepair.
 However, the state restored the site later in the 20th century.
 It is still used for occasional high-level government meetings, but the most frequent visitors are tourists.

 Ferdinand II began conserving the condition of the castle in 1840.
-He consolidated the walls, created nooks and manicured areas, and stabilized the chapel.
+He consolidated the walls, created nooks, and stabilized the chapel.

 The impressive fortress walls still wind up and down the hillsides.
 On less foggy days, it offers spectacular views of the surrounding country.
-The walls resemble those of the Great Wall of China at certain angles.
+At certain angles, the walls almost resemble those of the Great Wall of China.

 The Monserrate Estate

-Francis Cook, an early admirer and English merchant rented the estate in 1856.
-(He since garnered the title Viscount of Monserrate.)
+Francis Cook, an early admirer and English merchant, rented the Monserrate Estate in 1856.
+(Afterward, he garnered the title Viscount of Monserrate.)
 Cook bought the property seven years later and began work with architect James Knowles on the remains of the house.
-After Knowles completed the work, the Cook family used the palace as their summer residence.
+After Knowles completed the work, the Cook family used the finished palace as their summer residence.